-Clayton’s first off leash Dog Park is open and located at 2027 Glen Laurel Rd.
 Open from sunrise till sunset seven days a week, the park has two separate enclosures.
 The small dog area may not only be used by dogs under 20 pounds, but also is a great area for a dog to rehab after surgery and also may be used for personal training when other dogs aren’t present.
-The large dog area is approximately one acre and amenities include rocks, a tunnel and benches.
+The large dog area is approximately one acre and amenities include rocks, a tunnel and benches and a fire hydrant!
 Water is available in each fenced area and a wash station is available near the entrance.
-Poop bags and trash containers are provided at multiple locations.
+Bags for droppings and trash containers are provided at multiple locations.
 There are also picnic tables outside the fenced areas.

-**it is a state law that your dog must have a current rabies vaccination and must wear the rabies tag while at the dog park.
+- State law requires your dog to have a current rabies vaccination and wear the rabies tag.

-**Dogs must be on leash until entering the enclosures.
-The entrance to each fenced area includes a Bullpen.
-This is the area where you can safely take your dog off leash before entering and also where you put the leash back on before exiting.
+- Dogs must be on leash until entering the enclosures.
+Each fenced area includes a bullpen.
+This is where you can safely unleash/leash your dog when entering/exiting.

-**Dogs should NOT be on leash inside the enclosures.
-This can lead to aggressive behavior and potential problems between dogs.
+- Dogs may NOT be on leash inside enclosures.
+This can lead to aggressive behavior.

-**Children under 12 should not be inside the fenced areas, especially in car seats and strollers.
-Over 12 should be closely supervised.
+- Children over 12 should be closely supervised.
 Some dogs do not live around children and certain breeds are not always child friendly.
 Even though your child may not be afraid of dogs, multiple dogs that are playing and running present a danger to a small child who may fall or get knocked down.
 Children running around can also excite dogs that are already in an excited state.
 Remember also that dogs communicate sometimes by growling or snapping at each other.

-**Personal toys or treats should not be brought into enclosed areas when multiple dogs are there.
+- Personal toys or treats may not be brought into enclosed areas when more than one dog is present.

-**Smoking and/or eating are not allowed inside the enclosed areas but there are picnic tables located around the park.
+- Smoking and/or eating are not permitted inside the enclosed areas.
+There are picnic tables located around the park.

-**No more than 3 dogs per adult or puppies less than 4 months are allowed.
+- No more than 3 dogs per adult and no puppies less than 4 months are allowed.

-**Conducting professional dog training is prohibited without permission of the Parks and Recreation Dept.
+- Conducting professional dog training is prohibited without permission of Parks and Recreation.

-**Owners should wear shirts and shoes while at the park.
+- Owners must wear shirts and shoes while at the park.

 **Dog bites and emergencies should be reported to 9-1-1.
-Other problems should be reported to the Parks and Recreation dept. at 553-1550
+Other concerns should be reported to Parks and Recreation at 919-553-1550.

 The Dog Park is a fun place for your pet to exercise and to socialize with other dogs.
 Following the basic rules will make for a positive experience for you and your pet.
 If your dog should be engaged in a fight remember to try and distract the animals and not place your hands or body between the dogs.
 Use water or a whistle as yelling can only add to the frenzy.
 If your dog is not involved in the fight move him to a neutral area.
 Dog fights are very rare but they can happen.